-Since December 2017, Ventura County has experienced several significant wildfires including the Thomas Fire and the Hill and Woolsey Fire.
+Since December 2017, Ventura County has experienced several significant wildfires including the Thomas, Hill, and Woolsey Fires.
 The Thomas Fire was a massive wildfire that affected Ventura and Santa Barbara Counties, and one of multiple wildfires that ignited in Southern California in early December 2017.
 It burned a total of 281,893 acres (440 square miles), destroyed at least 1,063 structures, and damaged 280 others before being fully contained on January 12, 2018.
 The Thomas Fire earned the distinction of being the largest wildfire in modern California history until it was surpassed in size by other larger wildfires in the state that occurred in 2018 - most notably the Camp Fire, the Carr Fire, and the Mendocino Complex Fire.